Skip to content

 What to Do After the test?

-Taking the RAADS-R is a valuable first step in understanding your neurodivergent profile — but it’s just the beginning.
+Taking the RAADS questionnaire is a valuable first step in understanding your neurodivergent profile, but it’s just the beginning.
 Whether your score was high, low, or somewhere in between, there are meaningful next steps you can take:

 📝 Get Your Personalised Report